subhashgehlot/Dotnet_App/README.md

 This repository is for training and learning purpose.
-The following steps were taken on following date:
+The following tasks were performed on following date:

 1. 26/10/2020 - Installed Vscode and GitHub and created a repository